Cornell-MAE-UG/spring-2025-portfolio-rbrown233/_projects/3) Cord Winder.md

 ![Photo of Gearbox]({{ "/assets/images/winder.png" | relative_url }}){: .inline-image-l}

-The product was overall a success, as it was able to effectively wind and unwind cords as intended.
-That being said, the initial prototype had a lot of problems.
-Seeing problems such as flimsy connectors and parts sticking during rotation, I pioneered significant changes such as adding arcs for slotting the two housing pieces together as well as adding tolerance to the lower gear mechanism.
+The end product was fully functional, but our initial prototype was very problematic.
+Seeing problems such as flimsy connectors and jerky rotation, I pioneered significant changes such as adding arcs for slotting the two housing pieces together as well as adding tolerance to the lower gear mechanism.